git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 I have 3 years 3 months of work experience as a software developer engineer at various technology [companies](#3-work-experience).
 During these years, I worked on many different technologies ranging from Java, Python, C/C++/C#, ASP.NET, SQL to JavaScript, jQuery, HTML/CSS and learned many frameworks.
 This experience has not only made me a better developer but also taught me to reach for coding excellence.
 It exposed me to the skills that make a developer complete like working in global teams, timely delivery of production code in large codebases and taking product ownership.
 Thus, I feel I am competent enough to work on this project.

-As part of my coursework in [Neural Networks](https://compsci682.github.io/), I implemented deep learning library in python.
+As part of my coursework in [Neural Networks](https://compsci682.github.io/), I implemented deep learning library in Python.
 For the course [Applied Information Retrieval](http://ciir.cs.umass.edu/~dfisher/cs546/syllabus.html), I created a toy search engine in Java that could efficiently index the corpus and return ranked query results.
 This semester in [AI](http://rbr.cs.umass.edu/shlomo/classes/683/index.html) I am implementing search algorithms like A*, constraint satisfaction problems, minimax adversarial search and others.
 In [Intelligent Visual Computing](https://people.cs.umass.edu/~kalo/courses/visual_computing/index.html) I am writing Matlab code for 3D shape reconstruction, deepnet eye detector, and marching cubes.
 Furthermore, I am implementing a simulator based [robot](http://www-robotics.cs.umass.edu/~grupen/603/handouts/syllabus.html) in C with 9 degrees of freedom.
 Since all these projects are forbidden to be shared publicly, I do not have them on GitHub.
 (I will be required to take professors' permission, in case I need to send it privately to the reviewers.)

 yt is my first open source community and thus I do not have any contributions that are publicly available.
 However, I have made 2 PRs for yt till now fixing issues [#1680](https://github.com/yt-project/yt/issues/1680) and [#1599](https://github.com/yt-project/yt/pull/1705).